hexoul/metasdk-react/README.md

 ```

 QRCode styles can be set for all components like above example `SendTransaction`
+- `qrpopup` decides if QRCode exists within popup or not
 - `qrsize` changes the size of QRCode
 - `qrvoffset` is a vertical offset from origin
 - `qrpadding` applies padding thickness of QRCode as style